bitfireAT/webdav-push/content.md

 (Push) subscription (URL)
 : The information that the client needs to provide to the server so that the server can send push notifications.

-  If the transport is Web Push, the term _(push) subscription (URL)_ as used in this document is equivalent to the Web Push term _push resource_.
+  If the transport is Web Push, the term "(push) subscription (URL)" as used in this document is equivalent to the Web Push term _push resource_.
 So for instance, a client could have connected to its Web Push service and receive `https://push.example.net/push/JzLQ3raZJfFBR0aqvOMsLrt54w4rJUsV` as the subscription URL.

 (Push) topic
 : Character sequence that identifies a WebDAV collection for push purposes (unique per WebDAV server).
 A specific collection could be reachable at different URLs, but it can only have one push topic.